DappFactory/CryptoTrivia/src/README.md

 Metamask should now be linked to our local blockchain.
 I've noticed that the documentation and resources are sometimes a bit behind with the newest version of web3.

 Another thing to add, it seems like some properties within the window.web3 object dissapear after we create a new web3 object with the current provider - Metamask.

+## Notes:
+1. Metamask connection needs to start AFTER you run npm run start In future builds, hopefully metamask is continuously querying the connection, but for now this is important to note.

 Resource:
 http://truffleframework.com/docs/advanced/truffle-with-metamask